Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Why is Zero Trust the foundation of remote security?

-In practice that means Microsoft Entra ID Conditional Access gating every app behind MFA and device compliance, Microsoft Defender for Endpoint or SentinelOne feeding health signals, and ZTNA brokering app access without exposing the wider network.
-Zero Trust is not a product purchase.
-It is a configuration discipline applied across tools you likely already license.
+In practice that means Microsoft Entra ID Conditional Access gating every app behind MFA and device compliance, with endpoint detection feeding the health signal the policy reads.
+Zero Trust is a configuration discipline applied across licences you already hold.
 Our Zero Trust playbook for Canadian SMBs covers the rollout sequence.

 Endpoint protection for remote and hybrid devices

-Endpoint protection means EDR or MDR on every laptop and phone that touches business data, plus device-compliance policies that block non-compliant endpoints from sensitive apps.
-Antivirus alone fails against living-off-the-land attacks; behavioural detection and 24/7 response are the floor.
+Endpoint protection in 2026 means EDR or MDR on every laptop and phone that touches business data, plus a device-compliance policy that blocks non-compliant hardware from sensitive apps.
+Signature antivirus alone fails against living-off-the-land attacks, so behavioural detection with 24/7 response is the floor.

 Secure remote access: VPN vs SASE vs Zero Trust Network Access

-Cost Lowest, on-prem firewall capacity Per-user subscription, no appliance Higher per-seat, replaces multiple SKUs
+Cost shape.
+Lowest, capped by on-prem firewall capacity.
+Per-user subscription, no appliance.
+Higher per seat, replaces several products.

 Remote-access architectures for Canadian SMBs in 2026.

-For most 25-to-150-seat Canadian SMBs the practical answer is ZTNA in front of any remaining on-prem app, with VPN kept only for IT admin paths.
-SASE pays back once the SaaS estate is large enough to consolidate SWG, CASB, and ZTNA into one vendor.
+For most 25-to-150-seat Canadian SMBs my answer is ZTNA in front of whatever on-prem app is left, with a VPN kept only for administrator paths.
+Microsoft Entra Private Access covers that pattern inside a licence many firms already own.
+SASE earns its price once the SaaS estate is big enough to fold several products into one.

-Identity governance closes the back door: joiner-mover-leaver workflows, quarterly access reviews, and just-in-time admin elevation through Privileged Identity Management stop permission drift.
-Why MFA matters for Canadian SMBs covers configuration in depth.
+Identity governance closes the back door.
+Joiner-mover-leaver workflows and just-in-time elevation stop permission drift from rebuilding the flat network you just dismantled.
+Why MFA matters for Canadian SMBs covers the configuration detail.

 Security awareness training for distributed teams